 • Possible Modifications.
-No modifications to the base standards for density are recommended; however, the current set-back requirements could be streamlined to be more clear and concise.
+The current set-back requirements could be streamlined to be more clear and concise.
+Building areas should be increased in certain districts, such as multifamily, to allow for more residential density.

 The City should consider making use of a development application waiver process if a mixed-use or high-density project needs to reduce setbacks